Income School Project 24 Review - Updated September 2020

 The reasons I didn’t buy the course were mainly just me:-

-- I learnt (too much) from their YouTube videos and decided I won't gain much for the price I will be paying.
-This post is the only way I will repay them and hopefully you find their Project 24 matching your needs.
+- I learned (too much) from their YouTube videos and decided I won't gain much for the price I will be paying.
+This post is the only way I will repay them and hope you find their Project 24 matching your needs.

-- The setup on Wordpress won’t suit me as I don’t like Wordpress site.
+- The setup on WordPress won’t suit me as I don’t like WordPress site.
 In RealReviewHub’s review, he also said his 3rd site got hacked.
-I preferred the choice of Shopify, as it is maintained by them and there is always an option of selling product.
-I did have a few sales from FB Ads and might always try again if it become viable
+I preferred the choice of Shopify, as it is maintained by them and there is always an option of selling products.
+I did have a few sales from FB Ads online marketing with social media and might always try again if it becomes viable

 - Most importantly, I don’t like a step-by-step approach to things.
 I like to try things and figure it out myself.
-I got more or less the idea and it is just gonna be content content content.
+I got more or less the idea and it is just gonna be great content creation.
+Content is King.

 What to do before buying the course